TaoShuchang/IDEA_repo/README.md

 - Download  Cora, Citeseer, ogbarxiv, ogbproducts (the subgraph in our paper), Reddit (the subgraph in our paper) from [Here](https://drive.google.com/file/d/1xD2GReVHaN7zUTSfM8lXDie9NtpiyP0g/view?usp=share_link).

-- Dowload the train/val/test splits mentioned in our paper are also include in the above link [Here](https://drive.google.com/file/d/1xD2GReVHaN7zUTSfM8lXDie9NtpiyP0g/view?usp=share_link).
+- Dowload the train/val/test splits mentioned in our paper are also include in the above link.
 Please note that, for Cora and Citeseer, we adopt the commonly used splits which are included in `datasets/Cora/` and `datasets/Citeseer/`.

 Unzip the  `idea_Data_Split.zip`, and put the two folders (`datasets` and `splits`) in this directory.